-Gold Medal Award, American Institute of Architects—Michigan Chapter (2006); Gold Medal Award, American Institute of Architects—Detroit Chapter (1999); American Institute of Architects, College of Fellows (1998); Young Architect of the Year, American Institute of Architects—Michigan Chapter (1992); Young Architect of the Year, American Institute of Architects—Detroit Chapter (1986)
+Robert F. Hastings Award, American Institute of Architects—Michigan Chapter (2016); Leadership Award, Michigan Architectural Foundation (2015); Gold Medal Award, American Institute of Architects—Michigan Chapter (2006); Gold Medal Award, American Institute of Architects—Detroit Chapter (1999); American Institute of Architects, College of Fellows (1998); Young Architect of the Year, American Institute of Architects—Michigan Chapter (1992); Young Architect of the Year, American Institute of Architects—Detroit Chapter (1986)

 American Institute of Architects, Fellow (FAIA), LEED Accredited Professional, Building Design + Construction (LEED AP BD+C), National Council of Architectural Registration Boards (NCARB)

-Carl currently serves on the Board of Directors for the Michigan Architectural Foundation and the Southeast Michigan YMCA.
+Carl served on the Board of Directors for the Michigan Architectural Foundation, University of Detroit Mercy Architecture Advisory Board, and was a founding Board member of The University of Michigan College of Architecture Alumni Board of Governors.
 Throughout his career, he has held numerous leadership positions within the American Institute of Architects, at both the national and chapter levels, and has served as president of both AIA Michigan and AIA Detroit.
 For the national organization, Carl served on AIA's Board of Directors, Documents Committee, Committee on the Environment, and as national chair of the PIA.